JacobHughes/CppDebug/Sorting/sorting.md

 ## Insertion Sort ##

+This sorting algorithm examines each element in the vector/array to be sorted, and places it in the correct position in the array.

+Complexity/efficiency:

+- Best case:		O(n)
+- Average case:		O(n^2)
+- Worst case:		O(n^2)

-for C++ generics, here is an excellent link: [stackoverflow insertion sort](http://stackoverflow.com/questions/14493978/running-time-for-insertion-sort/14578502#14578502 "stackoverflow").
+For C++ generics, here is an excellent link: [stackoverflow insertion sort](http://stackoverflow.com/questions/14493978/running-time-for-insertion-sort/14578502#14578502 "stackoverflow").

 ## Mergesort ##